christianbentz/PaleoSigns/README.md

 Main Analyses:
 - analyses_featureDistributions.Rmd: Analyses of feature value distributions per type of subcorpus, i.e. modern writing (TeDDi), proto-cuneiform (CDLI), and paleolithic signs (SignBase).
 This includes density plots for the four features (TTR, entropy rate, unigram entropy, and repetition rate), correlation plots between these features, and a PCA analysis with visualization.
-- analyses_Classification_KNN.Rmd: k-nearest-neighbors classification of sequences into groups (Aurignacien, UrukV-UrukIII, and TeDDi) by using the feature values per sequence.
+- analyses_Classification_KNN.Rmd: K-Nearest-Neighbors classification of sequences into groups (Aurignacien, Uruk V-Uruk III, and TeDDi) by using the feature values per sequence.
 The code outputs classification results (accuracy, F1-score, etc.) as well as actual predicted and observed labels for post hoc analyses.
-Output files are written to results/classifier/KNN. analyses_Classification_MLP.Rmd: Multi-Layer-Perceptron classification of sequences into groups (Aurignacien, UrukV-UrukIII, and TeDDi) by using the feature values per sequence.
+Output files are written to results/classifier/KNN.
+- analyses_Classification_MLP.Rmd: Multi-Layer-Perceptron classification of sequences into groups (Aurignacien, Uruk V- Uruk III, and TeDDi) by using the feature values per sequence.
 The code outputs classification results (accuracy, F1-score, etc.) as well as actual predicted and observed labels for post hoc analyses.
 Output files are written to results/classifier/MLP.

 Secondary Analyses:
+-

 References